tfogo/HackSocNodeTutorial/README.md

 - Topic:

-	We use sockets.io to create a web app for the European Space Agency.
+	We use socket.io to create a web app for the European Space Agency.

+- We'll learn:

+	How to set up socket.io.
+How to emit events and listen for them using sockets.

+#### Chapter 6: Survive.

+- Branches:

+	`chapter6-start`

+	`chapter6-final`

+- Topic:

+	We improve our web app by saving data in sockets.

+- We'll learn:

+	How to persist data.

+#### Chapter 7: Heroku.

+- Branches:

+	`chapter7-start`

+	`chapter7-final`

+- Topic:

+	Set up database and deploy to Heroku!

-- Learning Objectives:
+- We'll learn:

-	Rendering templates.
-Passing variables to templates.
+	MongoDB and mongoose. package.json and Procfiles.

 ## What software do I need to install?

+### Necessary

 - Node.js

+### Helpful

+- Nodemon

+### If you want to deploy

 - Foreman
-- Nodemon
 - Heroku Toolbelt

+### If you want to use a database

-- MongoDB
+- MongoDB (Postgres and Redis are also commonly used with Node)
-- MySQL
-- PostreSQL

 ## Cool.
 How do install that exactly?

+### Node.js

-### Ubuntu
+#### Ubuntu

 You should add Chris Lea's repository then install `nodejs` using apt.
 Example install: